Tu Meke Don

 06 835 5457

-Although takeaway sushi is the restaurant’s bread and butter, there are plenty of other options also to get you excited.
-Unsurprisingly, the Karaage chicken is a best-seller - whether it be in spring rolls, on curry or in sushi.
-Lesser known, but still with a devoted following, is the Japanese curry.
-Sometimes topped with cheese, with Karaage chicken or, most authentically, sprinkled with Japanese shichimi chilli pepper and mayo; this curry is comforting through and through.
+Although takeaway sushi is the restaurant’s bread and butter, there are plenty of other options to get you excited.
+Unsurprisingly, the Karaage Chicken is a best-seller — whether that be in spring rolls, on curry, or in sushi.
+Lesser known, but still with a devoted following, is the Japanese Curry.
+Sometimes topped with cheese, with karaage chicken or, most authentically, sprinkled with Japanese shichimi chilli pepper and mayo, this curry is comforting through and through.
 For seafood enthusiasts, the Kaimoana Chirashia Zushi Box is a must-try: sushi rice topped with a variety of raw fish and vegetables.

 On a working holiday from Yokohama, Japan, back in 2004, Junko met Tim whilst working at a Gisborne orchard, and when her time was up, she found it near impossible to leave.
 These days, Junko works her Japanese wonders in the kitchen, and Tim brings his classic Kiwi service out front.
 The newest member of their family, baby Tane, has also been a regular at the restaurant since his birth in 2017.